PrestaMath/reverse_tile/README.md

 Reversi Othello game programmed with kivy

-Will work on
+Will work on :
--Windows XP and more
+- Windows xp and more
--Linux
+- Linux
--Raspberry PI
+- Raspberry PI
--Android : published on Google Play  : https://play.google.com/store/apps/details?id=org.reversi
+- Android : published on Google Play  : https://play.google.com/store/apps/details?id=org.reversi
--Mac
+- Mac
--IOS : I plan to have a mac and then pay 90 $ to Apple to be able to publish it
+- IOS : I plan to have a mac and then pay 90 $ to Apple to be able to publish it

 Todo :